QaahirStewart/BlazorMock/Components/Pages/Examples/Pokemon/Step7/README.md

 4. Match official Pokemon type colors for an authentic feel
 5. Combine search and type filtering for powerful user control

-Congratulations on completing the Pokemon Collector tutorial! 🎉
+Congratulations on completing the Pokedex tutorial! 🎉